-Additionally, employees and other persons cannot use force, intimidation, or threats to compel a person to do any of the following, punishable by a civil fine of up to \$500:
+Additionally, employees and other persons (including corporations, labor organizations, and private entities) cannot use force, intimidation, or threats to compel a person to do any of the following, punishable by a civil fine of up to \$500:

 - Become or remain a member of a labor organization. - Affiliate with or financially support a labor organization. - Refrain from engaging in employment, joining a labor organization, affiliating with a labor organization, or financially supporting a labor organization. - Pay a charitable organization or another third party an amount of money equivalent to dues, fees, or other charges that are required to be represented by a labor organization.